TillF/WASA-SED/docs/index.md

 *gw_dist*:			Initial depth of groundwater below surface \[mm] (ignored, unless gw_flag=99)<br>
 *frgw_delay*:		Storage coefficient for groundwater outflow \[day]<br>

-Example: The landscape unit with ID 1 has 3 terrain components with the IDs 7, 49 and 11, a hydraulic conductivity of bedrock of 100 mm/d, a mean slope length of 601 m, etc.
-The LU with ID 2 has only 1 terrain component with the ID-Number 2 (i.e. consisting only of one rather homogenous hillslope section, TC2 and TC3 are set to zero), a hydraulic conductivity of bedrock of 100 mm/d, a mean slope length of 1963.7 m, etc. The TCs within a LU can be listed in any order, their position in the toposequence is read from terrain.dat.
+Example: The landscape unit with ID 1 has 3 terrain components with the IDs 7, 49 and 11, a hydraulic conductivity of bedrock of 100 mm/d, a mean slope length of 601 m, etc. The LU with ID 2 has only 1 terrain component with the ID-Number 2 (i.e. consisting only of one rather homogenous hillslope section, TC2 and TC3 are set to zero), a hydraulic conductivity of bedrock of 100 mm/d, a mean slope length of 1963.7 m, etc. The TCs within a LU can be listed in any order, their position in the toposequence is read from terrain.dat.
 LU-ids not lister in ```hymo.dat``` are ignored.

 Remarks concerning groundwater: In WASA-SED, the representation of groundwater is yet quite simplistic.
-The general groundwater regime is essentially controlled by the flag for groundwater (gw_flag) in soter.dat.
-Currently, the three options for setting gw_flag are gwflag=0, 1 or 99 (see Table below).
+The general groundwater regime is essentially controlled by the flag for groundwater (gw_flag) in ```soter.dat```.
+Currently, the three options for setting gw_flag are gwflag=0, 1 or 99 (see [Table 7](#table-7), [8](#table-8), [9](#table-9), respectively).
 This determines if the water that leaves the soil column is “lost” for the model (gwflag=0) or enters a linear storage (gwflag=1).
 Gw_flag=99 is an experimental modelling option which usually should not be chosen.

 Please note that the depth of the bedrock may be specified in two ways: In ```soil.dat```, the bedrock is assumed beneath the deepest soil horizon, if the bedrock flag is set (bedrock=1).
 Otherwise (bedrock=0), its depth is taken from the meandep (maxdep for alluvial soils) specification given in ```soter.dat```.